 Posted: July 24, 2013

-Posted in: Industrial Deafness and Disease Personal Injury Public Liability
+Posted in: Industrial Deafness and Disease Personal Injury Public Place Accidents Wrongful & Accidental Death

 After Edinburgh saw an outbreak of Legionnaires’ disease that killed four people last year, a report has unveiled the overall cost to the NHS — £750,000.
 Despite the fact that the root cause of the viral spread has not yet been pinpointed, the death of these four individuals prompted an NHS payout to cover further hospital admissions and advanced staffing.
 Further additions to the bill included medication, lab costs and public information.

 The outbreak was restricted mainly to the south-west of Edinburgh, with the report pinpointing a source around the EH11 2 postcode area.
 Some believe that the cooling towers situated in the south-west of the city could also be a possible source.